brianle18/maincode_homework/report/ilm/main.typ

 For larger datasets some batch processing or distributed data processing framework would be needed.
 Options include:
-- `Apache Spark`: widely used distributed data processing framework with support for Python via `PySpark`.
+- `Apache Spark` @spark2016: widely used distributed data processing framework with support for Python via `PySpark`.
-- `Dask`: parallel computing library that integrates well with `pandas` and can scale from a single machine to a cluster.
+- `Dask` @dask: parallel computing library that integrates well with `pandas` and can scale from a single machine to a cluster.
-- `Ray`: distributed computing framework that can be used for parallel data processing
+- `Ray` @ray: distributed computing framework that can be used for parallel data processing
-- `Prefect` or `Airflow`: workflow orchestration tools that can manage complex data pipelines and integrate with distributed processing frameworks
+- `Prefect` @prefect or `Airflow` @airflow: workflow orchestration tools that can manage complex data pipelines and integrate with distributed processing frameworks

+Depending on the size of the dataset, a distributed processing framework may be necessary to handle the computational load.
+For smaller datasets (~GB scale), batch processing using `pandas` or `Dask` may be sufficient.
+Otherwise, a full distributed processing framework such as `Apache Spark` or `Ray` may be required.

 Of note the particular steps which need efficient batching are language detection and PII removal.
+To replace either step, other packages would need to be benchmarked for accuracy and speed.

 The `detoxify` library for toxic content removal would also be a useful addition to the cleaning pipeline.
 Some work is required to get this working with my particular setup but should in principle be straightforward to implement.